oracle/opengrok/README.txt

 It is noted that the hard and soft limit for open files of 10240 works for mid sized repositores and so the recommendation is to start with 10240.

+If you get a similar error, but for threads:
+"java.lang.OutOfMemoryError: unable to create new native thread " it might be due to strict security limits and you need to increase the limits.

 9.5 Multi-project search speed tip
 -----------------------------------